alsjakobso/BFMF/readme.txt

 12. Copy file over file column in source spreadsheet, and copy meas into physical_description_size
 13. Copy record over record column in source spreadsheet, or select source record column and remove trailing "_p"s
 14. Viola!

+Note: Must have the physical_description_size column filled out or the program will throw an error.